 Some have already voiced their concerns after another AI network, Libratus, defeated 4 professional poker players in a 20-day tournament.
 Even within this short period, the players noticed the AI vastly improved, learning from its mistakes, making the defeat of the human players almost an inevitability.

-Poker players are one tiny niche, but the risk of unemployment or obsolescence due to automation in the long term is much larger.
+Poker players are one tiny niche, but the risk of unemployment or obsolescence due to automation in the long term is much more significant.
 In fact, studies have shown that up to 47% of jobs in the USA could be at risk due to automation.

-On the other hand, it’s thought that careers that rely heavily on skills pertaining to the arts or human sciences should be more secure.
+On the other hand, it’s thought that careers that rely heavily on skills about the arts or human sciences should be more secure.